farhat-lab/who-analysis/README.md

 ### Model Scripts

-Before building any models, run <code>00_samples_summary_minor_allele_counts.py</code> and <code>make_gene_drug_mapping.py</code>.
+Before building any models, run <code>00_samples_summary_andPCA.py</code>.

-The first script generates the dataframe of minor allele counts (<code>data/minor_allele_counts.npz</code>) from the SNP data directory.
-We compute the genetic relatedness matrix for population structure correction from this matrix.
+The first script generates the eigenvectors for population structure correction and stores the coordinates of every sample in <code>data/eigenvec_10PC.csv</code>.
+10 principal coordinates were saved, but only 5 were used in the models.
+Intermediate files that this script creates are a dataframe of minor allele counts (<code>data/minor_allele_counts.npz</code>) and an array of the explained variance ratios of each of the 10 principal components (<code>data/pca_explained_var.npy</code>).
 The script also creates the <code>data/samples_summary.csv</code> file to see how many samples there are for each drug (this was primarily used for debugging).

-The second script generates a dataframe mapping every gene to the drug it is hypothesized or known to be relevant for and the tier.
-This dataframe is used to select variants to pass into the model from the master <code>genos.csv.gz</code> file for each drug.

-For every drug, run the following numbered scripts in order, with `config.yaml`, the full drug name, and the 3-letter abbreviation used in the 2021 WHO catalog.
-For example, for isoniazid, the arguments after the script name would be `config.yaml Isoniazid INH`.
+For every drug, run the bash script <code>run_regression.sh</code> with the following command line arguments: full drug name, the 3-letter abbreviation used in the 2021 WHO catalog, and the directory to which output files should be written.
+For example, for isoniazid, the arguments after the script name would be `run_regression.sh Isoniazid INH /n/data1/hms/dbmi/farhat/Sanjana/who-mutation-catalogue`.
+This bash script runs the following scripts:

 1. <code>01_make_model_inputs.py</code>: create input matrices to fit a regression model.
-2. <code>02_regression_with_bootstrap.py</code> performs a Ridge (L2-penalized) regression.
+2. <code>02_run_regression.py</code> performs a Ridge (L2-penalized) regression, bootstrapping to get coefficient confidence intervals, and a permutation test to assess coefficient significance.
-3. <code>03_model_analysis.py</code> computes p-values (including false discovery rate-corrected p-values) and confidence intervals for the coefficients/odds ratios for each mutation in the model.
-It creates a summary file called `model_analysis.csv` in every model output directory.
+3. <code>03_compute_univariate_statistics.py</code>

+After the above scripts are finished, run <code>run_unpooled_tests.sh</code> with only the full drug name and the 3-letter abbreviation used in the 2021 WHO catalog as additional command line arguments.
+These scripts run the LRT and AUC test.

+4. <code>04_likelihood_ratio_test.py</code>: Performs LRT for all mutations in the unpooled models.
+5. <code>05_AUC_permutation_test.py</code>: Performs a test of how much a mutation contributes to AUC using a permutation test.

 Parameters in the yaml file: